accel-brain/accel-brain-code/Subliminal-Perception/README.md

 # Subliminal perception

-- JavaScript tool for experimentation of subliminal perception.
+These JavaScript are tool for experimentation of subliminal perception.

 ## Description

-- This is a demo code for my case study in the context of my website.
+This is a demo code for my case study in the context of my website.

 ### Code sample